denissukhotin/MSSQLPlanToSpExecuteSql/README.md

 - Run it.
 - Paste execution plan XML to the left box.
 - Press ''>>''.
-- Collect exec sp_executesql command to run the statement from the right box.
+- Collect exec sp_executesql command or direct sql to run the statement from the right box.